superfly/docs/flyctl/cmd/flyctl_launch.md

       --push                             Push image to registry after build is complete -r, --region string                    The target region (see 'flyctl platform regions') --release-command-timeout string   Seconds to wait for a release command finish running, or 'none' to disable. (default "300")
-      --remote-only                      Perform builds on a remote builder instance instead of using the local docker daemon --reuse-app                        Continue even if app name clashes with an existent app --smoke-checks                     Perform smoke checks during deployment (default true) --strategy string                  The strategy for replacing running instances.
+      --remote-only                      Perform builds on a remote builder instance instead of using the local docker daemon.
+This is the default.
+Use --local-only to build locally.
+      --reuse-app                        Continue even if app name clashes with an existent app --smoke-checks                     Perform smoke checks during deployment (default true) --strategy string                  The strategy for replacing running instances.
 Options are canary, rolling, bluegreen, or immediate.
 Default is canary, or rolling when max-per-region is set.